Skip to content

 One of the biggest benefits or pros of infinite banking is the ability to earn continuous compounding on borrowed funds.

-Having a liquid dollar wear multiple hats with your wealth-building efforts while continuing to compound safely within your infinite banking Whole Life policy is by far the most powerful component of IBC.
+Having one dollar continuously compound safely within your infinite banking Whole Life policy while out on loan for your other wealth building efforts is by far the most powerful component of IBC.

 Earning compound interest inside premium financed life insurance while paying simple interest on your premium financing loan.